Medication Search - PDP-Hydrocodone

 Children: Children are at increased risk of experiencing serious side effects such as breathing problems.
 This medication should only be given to older children if the benefits outweigh the risks.
 This medication is not recommended for children less than 6 years of age.

-What other drugs could interact with the PDP-Hydrocodone medication?
+What other drugs could interact with PDP-Hydrocodone?

 There may be an interaction between hydrocodone and any of the following: